mjsipes/mjthefox/notes.md

 ## technical
-best way to serve (width, quality, staticprops, prefetching)
+best way to serve (width, quality, staticprops, prefetching) squarespace store?

-squarespace store?

 ## todo
+create image edit with images endpoint create image variation with images endpoint. see if all models are accesible from both endpoints / try to figure out if they are different and which one is better see if vercel has image generation/edit endpoints through their apis.

-this is fucking rediculous the goal is havea script where i can put in an image url and prompt and get a varaition to generate, save to ai bucket, and save metadata as a parent then i also need little functions. image url -> image id. image id -> image url image id -> all children image id -> root parent for every image. for every image in a folder for all images, check if they have metadata, otherwise create a metadata row for all metadata rows, if no description, generate description
+save metadata as a parent

+image name/album <-> image id <-> image url
+image -> all children
+image -> root parent

+for all images, check if they have metadata, otherwise create a metadata row for all metadata rows, if no description, generate description
-should really understand chatgpt image apis, not just confusing chatgpt slop.

-learn to build.

-# today
-then figure out how to input imagealbum/imagename input, then have it download and put into the functions